News

 During its stay, IMUSA Argentina coordinated all logistical and operational aspects of the vessel, including port entry, pilot coordination, mooring and towing, provisioning, material delivery, waste management, medical care for crew members, hospitality and transportation services, embarkation and disembarkation, and representation before port, immigration, and customs authorities.
 Direct assistance was also provided to CONICET for the boarding of passengers and technical equipment.

-The operation was led by Matías Gutiérrez and Alejandro Borlandelli from IMUSA Argentina, with key support from Gonzalo De La Sotta of AGUNSA Chile, who strengthened ties with the crew and facilitated the visit of Armament Manager Patrick Vikstrom.
+The operation was led by Matías Gutiérrez and Alejandro Borlandelli from IMUSA Argentina, with key support from Gonzalo De La Sotta of AGUNSA Chile, who strengthened ties with the crew and facilitated the visit of Port Captain Patrick Vikstrom.
 The Administration and Finance team also played a crucial role in operational support through SAP.

 This service not only reaffirms AGUNSA’s ability to handle highly complex vessels but also expands its operational network in South America.
 After assisting FALKOR (TOO) in Chile last year, AGUNSA has scheduled further port calls in Argentina through January 2026, with plans to extend services to Brazil in the future.